 You wouldn’t know it from this book.
 She’s been replaced by Christie the Archaeology Expert.
 Her fascination with the bringing the past to life is summed up in this reflection from Victoria: “as they went along the Processional Way to the Ishtar Gate, with the faint reliefs of unbelievable animals high on the walls, a sudden sense of the grandeur of the past came to her and a wish to know something about this vast proud city that now lay dead and abandoned.”

 Class/social issues of the time:

-Thanks for reading my blog of A Murder is Announced and if you’ve read it too, I’d love to know what you think.
+Thanks for reading my blog of They Came to Baghdad and if you’ve read it too, I’d love to know what you think.
 Please just add a comment in the space below.
-Next up in the Agatha Christie Challenge is another of my favourite books, They Came to Baghdad, where high-spirited Victoria Jones has a very exciting adventure in the land of the Tigris.
+Next up in the Agatha Christie Challenge is Mrs McGinty’s Dead, and for some reason I can never recall the plot of this book – so I have no idea what to expect!
 As usual, I’ll blog my thoughts about it in a few weeks’ time.
 In the meantime, please read it too then we can compare notes!
 Happy sleuthing!